travelgateX/documentation-site/content/hotelx/concepts/content.md

 ### Destinations

-Destination query returns a list of static data about destinations for a supplier access.
-By default if you don’t set the destination codes are all the codes.
-Like than hotels you can get the other pages with the continuation token.
+Destinations Query returns a list of static data about destinations for a supplier access.
+By default, if you don’t set any destination codes, you will receive all the codes.
+As it is the case with the Query Hotels, you will be able to receive subsequent pages of destinations by filling in the continuation token field.

 #### Playground Samples